Woman of the Hour: Production

 In December 2017, Ian MacAllister McDonald's screenplay Rodney and Sheryl was featured on the Black List, an annual survey of the most popular scripts yet to be produced.
 In May 2021, Netflix announced it had bought a package around McDonald's script with Chloe Okuno on board as director and Anna Kendrick attached to star.

 In April 2022, with Netflix no longer attached, the film was sold at the Cannes Film Festival.
 Kendrick was now on board as director and producer, as well as appearing as Sheryl Bradshaw.
-The working title of the project became The Dating Game.
+The working title of the project was The Dating Game.
 Kendrick donated her pay to the Rape, Abuse & Incest National Network and the National Center for Victims of Crime so that she did not profit from accounts of sexual violence victims.
 In December 2022, a producer sued another producer for alleged fraud and breach of contract; The Dating Game was one of three films mentioned in the lawsuit.

 Principal photography took place in Vancouver, British Columbia, with Zach Kuperstein as cinematographer and Paul Barbeau as Executive Producer from October to December 2022.
-One of the producer was also from British Columbia, owner and CEO of Arcana Studio, Sean Patrick O'Reilly.